chatgptdev/minidynlang/LanguageReference.md

 11. Optional chaining and nullish
 - obj?.prop, obj?.[key], obj?.method(args) return nil if obj is nil.
+- Optional method calls bind this = receiver for normal functions when the receiver is non-nil.
 - a ?? b returns a unless it is nil; otherwise b.
-- a ??= b assigns only if target is nil (works for variables, properties, indexes; optional targets short-circuit to nil without assignment).
+- a ??= b assigns only if target is nil (works for variables, properties, indexes).
+- Optional assignment targets short-circuit to nil without assignment when the base is nil (e.g., a?.b = x, a?.[k] ??= x).

 12. Modules
 - require(specifier) loads a module.